Brendan Comiskey

-The Most Rev. Brendan Oliver Comiskey (13 August 1935 – 28 April 2025) was the Roman Catholic Bishop Emeritus of the Diocese of Ferns.
+The Most Rev. Brendan Oliver Comiskey (13 August 1935 – 28 April 2025) was a Catholic clergyman who served as Bishop of Ferns from 1982 to 2002.
+Comiskey resigned on 1 April 2002, over charges that he had failed to deal adequately with allegations that Seán Fortune and others were sexually abusing children.

+Early life

 He was born in Clontibret, County Monaghan, Ireland, and received his secondary schooling at St Macartan's College.

-Comiskey joined the relatively small Congregation of the Sacred Hearts of Jesus and Mary which had a missionary college at Cootehill close to his family home and was ordained on 25 June 1961.
-He became provincial of the Anglo-irish province of his order in 1971 and appointed Auxiliary Bishop of the Archdiocese of Dublin in 1979.

-He was appointed Bishop of Ferns on 4 April 1984.

-Comiskey resigned on 1 April 2002, over charges that he had failed to deal adequately with allegations that Fr.
-Seán Fortune and others were sexually abusing children.

 Early ministry

 Comiskey's early clerical career was extremely promising.
-He was head of his order in Ireland and the UK by the age of 34, became an auxiliary bishop in the Archdiocese of Dublin at age 45 and soon thereafter was appointed to the Diocese of Ferns at the age of 47.
+He was head of his order in Ireland and the UK by the age of 34, became an auxiliary bishop in the Roman Catholic Archdiocese of Dublin at age 45 and soon thereafter was appointed to the Diocese of Ferns at the age of 47.

-In 2016, his name still appeared on the website of his congregation where he was said to be a retreat giver whose conferences are "filled with profound content mixed with wit and humour."

 Diocese of Ferns and clerical sexual abuse

-Brendan Comiskey succeeded the ebullient but utterly ineffective Donal Herlihy as Bishop of Ferns in 1984.
-Herlihy, a former staff member at the Pontifical Irish College in Rome, is reported to have had alcohol-related issues in his last years as bishop and his governance of the diocese was slack.
+Brendan Comiskey succeeded Donal Herlihy as Bishop of Ferns in 1984.

 As a result of The Ferns Report, published by the Irish Government on 25 October 2005 into child sex abuse in this diocese (between 1962 and 2002), the wider Irish public became aware of a catalogue of abuse going back to Herlihy's tenure on office involving 100 individual cases involving 21 priests.

 Also, but independently in 2005, it was reported that Comiskey had lobbied hard for the controversial- and ultimately defrocked - priest of his diocese Miceal Ledwith to be appointed President of Maynooth College.
-Bishop Comiskey told a review into Ledwith's activity at the seminary that he "had a very high regard for Mgr Ledwith and subsequently made a very strong speech in his support when nominating him for the position of President of Maynooth College."
+Comiskey told a review into Ledwith's activity at the seminary that he "had a very high regard for Mgr Ledwith and subsequently made a very strong speech in his support when nominating him for the position of President of Maynooth College."